Doraku/DefaultEcs/README.md

 world.Publish(true);
 ```
 Note that the Subscribe method return an IDisposable object acting as a subscription.
-To unsubscripe, simple dispose this object.
+To unsubscribe, simply dispose this object.

 <a name='Overview_Serialization'></a>
 ## Serialization